 Step 3: Receive Confirmation

 You will receive an online and/or email confirmation when your application is approved.
-Additionally, you will receive an American Express® Personal Savings Welcome Kit in the mail.
+Additionally, you will receive an American Express® Personal Savings Welcome Kit in the mail within a few days.

 Step 4: Fund Your Account

-You can fund your online account, either by linking your current bank account or by mailing us a check.
+You can fund your online account either by linking your current bank account or by mailing a check.
 That’s why you’ll need your existing bank account and routing number.
 Online banks are generally funded electronically by transferring funds from your primary checking account.
-The idea is to move money you want to save to an online bank such as American Express in order to earn a higher interest rate than most brink and mortar banks pay.
+The idea is to move money you want to save to an online bank such as American Express in order to earn a higher interest rate than most brick and mortar banks pay.